azuline/rose/README.md

 # Features

-This section contains a concise list of Rosé's features.

-- Virtual Filesystem
+**Virtual Filesystem:**

 - Read audio files and cover art
-  - Modify files and cover art
+- Modify audio files and cover art
 - Filter releases by album artist, genre, label, and "new"-ness
 - Browse and edit collages and playlists
 - Group artist aliases together
 - Toggle release "new"-ness
 - Whitelist/blacklist entries in the artist, genre, and label views

-- Command Line
+**Command Line:**

+- Collage and playlist management
+- Toggle release "new"-ness
 - Edit release metadata as a text file
 - Import metadata and cover art from third-party sources
 - Extract embedded cover art to a file
 - Automatically update metadata via patterns and rules
-  - Collage and playlist management
-  - Toggle release "new"-ness
 - Create "singles" from tracks (even if currently tagged as part of an album)
-  - Update the read cache (force update supported)
 - Watch the source directory and auto-update the cache on file modification
-  - Dump library metadata as JSON
+- Print library metadata as JSON

+**General:**

 - Support for `.mp3`, `.m4a`, `.ogg` (vorbis), `.opus`, and `.flac` audio files.

-And the following are opinionated decisions that might make this tool unsuitable for you:
+Rosé also makes some opinionated decisions.
+Please make sure that Rosé's opinions are acceptable for you:

 - Rosé modifies files in the source directory, even as early as the first library scan.
 All mutations in Rosé are persisted by writing to the source directory; Rosé maintains no state of its own outside of the source directory.
-This makes Rosé work very poorly with files being seeded as torrents.
+This makes Rosé work very poorly with torrents.
 - Rosé expects all releases to be immediate child directories of the source directory.
 And Rosé expects that all tracks belong to a "release" (meaning an album, single, EP, etc.).
-This means that loose audio files at the top-level of the source directory will be ignored.
-This makes Rosé work very poorly with libraries organized as collections of tracks.
+This means that loose audio files at the root of the source directory will be ignored.
+Thus, Rosé works very poorly with collections of individual track files.

 # Installation